 Guidance on the construction regulations

 This guide provides practical guidance to all those involved in construction on how to sensibly plan construction work.
-This ensures significant risks are managed from start to finish, and the structure is safe to build, use, maintain and eventually demolish.

 The guidance is divided into four parts:

-- part 1 covers the application of the Regulations and provides guidance on key definitions
+- part 1 covers the application of the regulations and provides guidance on key definitions

 - part 2 covers the planning and management of construction projects to ensure health and safety is taken into account from the very beginning of the process